Colorectal Cancer Treatment in Johnson City, TN

-The board-certified general surgeons at The John Lawson Surgical Group provide comprehensive treatment options for colorectal cancer in Johnson City.
+The board-certified general surgeons at the John Lawson Surgical Group provide comprehensive treatment options for colorectal cancer at our surgery center in Johnson City.
 Learn more about colorectal cancer treatment and call (423) 975-5650 to schedule your appointment today.

 Risk Factors for Colorectal Cancer

 The exact cause of colorectal cancer is unknown, but there are a few risk factors that increase your chances:

 - Increased Age

 - Family History